-Within 10 days of receiving the written request for a hearing, the hearing officer will schedule and sent written notice of hearing to both the complainant and the PHA.

 Selecting the hearing officer

-A grievance hearing will be conducted by a single impartial person appointed by the PHA as described below:
+A grievance hearing will be conducted by an impartial person appointed by the Housing Authority of Danville as described below:

 The hearing officer will be appointed directly by the executive director.

-The hearing officer will be a staff member who did not make or approve the decision under review and who is not a subordinate of such persons.
-If the designated staff member (such as the program manager) was involved in the decision or is a subordinate of such person, an alternate hearing officer will be selected.
+The hearing officer will be someone who did not make or approve the decision under review and who is not a subordinate of such persons [24 CFR 066.54(e)].

-The PHA may select designated staff members who were not involved in the decision under review in certain circumstances, such as those involving discrimination claims or denials of requests for reasonable accommodations.

-The PHA’s method for selecting a hearing officer will be inserted into the lease.
+The Housing Authority of Danville’s method for selecting a hearing officer will be included in the lease [24 CFR 966.54(e)].

 Scheduling hearings [24 CFR 966.56(a)]

-When a complainant submits a timely request for a grievance hearing, the PHA will immediately appoint an impartial hearing office to schedule the hearing within the following 10 business days.
+When a tenant submits a timely request for a grievance hearing, the Housing Authority of Danville will immediately appoint an impartial hearing officer.

-Once the hearing officer has scheduled the hearing, the hearing officer will send written notice of the hearing to both the complainant and the PHA.
-Notice to the complainant will be in writing, either personally delivered to the complainant, or sent by mail or email, return receipt requested.
+Once the hearing has been scheduled, the tenant will receive written notice of the hearing, sent by mail or email, return receipt requested.

-The written notice will specify the time, place, and procedures governing the hearing.
+Within 10 days of receiving the written request, the hearing will be scheduled.
+The tenant, Housing Authority of Danville, and hearing officer will be notified in writing of the date, time and location of the hearing.
+If the hearing will be held remotely, the Housing Authority of Danville will also include information on the remote hearing process.

-The tenant may request to reschedule a hearing on a one-time basis.
-Should the complainant need to reschedule a second time, he or she may do so for good cause, or if needed as a reasonable accommodation for a person with disabilities.
+The tenant may request to reschedule a hearing once.
+Should the tenant need to reschedule a second time, they may only do so for good cause, or if needed as a reasonable accommodation for a person with disabilities.
 Good cause is defined as an unavoidable conflict which seriously affects the health, safety, or welfare of the family.
-Requests to reschedule a hearing must be made orally or in writing prior to the hearing date.
+Requests to reschedule a hearing must be made orally or in writing at least one day prior to the hearing date.

 Procedures governing the hearing [24 CFR 966.56]

-The hearing will be held before a hearing officer as described above in Section V. The complainant will be afforded a fair hearing, which will include:
+The hearing will be held before a hearing officer as described above in Section VI.
+The tenant will be afforded a fair hearing, which will include:

-The opportunity to examine before the hearing any PHA documents, including records and regulations, that are directly relevant to the hearing.
+The opportunity to examine any Housing Authority of Danville documents before the hearing, including records and regulations, that are directly relevant to the hearing.

+The tenant must request to view and copy Housing Authority of Danville documents relevant to the hearing by noon of the day before the hearing.
+The tenant is allowed to copy any such document at no cost to the tenant.

-The tenant is allowed to copy any such document at the tenant’s expense.
-If the PHA does not make the document available for examination upon request by the complainant, the PHA may no rely on such document at the grievance hearing.
+If the Housing Authority of Danville does not make the document available for examination upon request by the tenant, the Housing Authority of Danville may not rely on such document at the grievance hearing.

-The right to be represented by counsel or other person chosen as the tenant’s representative and to have such person make statements on the tenant’s behalf.
+The right to be represented by counsel or any other person chosen as the tenant’s representative, at the tenant’s expense, and to have such person make statements on the tenant’s behalf.

-The right to a private hearing unless the complainant requests a public hearing.
+The right to a private hearing unless the tenant requests a public hearing.

-The right to present evidence and arguments in support of the tenant’s complaint, to refute evidence relied on by the PHA or project management, and to confront and cross-examine all witnesses upon whose testimony or information the PHA or project management relies.
+The right to present evidence and arguments in support of the tenant’s complaint, to refute evidence relied on by the Housing Authority of Danville or project management, and to confront and cross-examine all witnesses upon whose testimony or information the Housing Authority of Danville or project management relies.

-A decision based solely and exclusively upon the fact presented at the hearing [24 CFR 966.56(b)].
+A decision based solely and exclusively upon the facts presented at the hearing [24 CFR 966.56(b)].

 The hearing is conducted informally by the hearing officer.
-The PHA and the tenant must be given the opportunity to present oral or documentary evidence pertinent to the facts and issues raised by the complaint, and to question any witnesses.
+The Housing Authority of Danville and the tenant must be given the opportunity to present oral or documentary evidence that is relevant to the facts and issues raised, and to question any witnesses.